 How to prepare drywall for painting

 Your new walls are (finally) finished.
 Now to painting drywall.
 If the monkey crew did not sand it to your satisfaction, you’ll need some 150 or even 200 grit sandpaper.
 Look closely the drywall holding a light in one hand and sandpaper in the other: what you see now is what you get later.
-For your home, go all out.
-For your rental property, we usually let it go as they left it.
+Paint does not fill cracks or smooth out rough edges!
+This is for your home improvement, so go all out.
+For your rental property, we usually let it go as the sanders left it.
 Now get your painting tools ready (check my post on painting tools if you have not already).

 - Broom the walls and let the dust settle

-- Mop/vacuum the floor of the dust – don’t ruin your good vacuum
+- Sweep then mop the floor of the dust – you will ruin your good vacuum with this fine dust

 - Give the walls a final dusting with a cloth or sponge that is not wet, but just barely damp

-- Now you’ll need to remove the dust from the new drywalls.
+- Now you’ll need to remove the dust from the new drywall.
 If you don’t do this, your walls will have a rough feel and look because the dust clumps up into grit in your primer later.
 Start with a wide dry broom on the ceiling if it is new (even if not, clean it!), and let the dust settle a bit.
 You’ll want to have a dust mask on.
-I just use my respirator but take out the chemical filters as they are expensive and there is no need for them.
+I just use my respirator but take out the chemical filters as they are expensive and there is no need for them in most cases.
 You can read more on respirator mask here.
-The dust filters are cheap and save you lungs for your old age when you will probably need them.
+The dust filters are cheap and save your lungs for your old age when you will probably need them.

 - Next, broom the walls and let the dust settle.
-This is a good time to vacuum or to mop, but don’t use your good vacuum as this dust will kill the unit.
-If you do not have a shop-vac, use the broom.
-Important: we do this vacuum/mop now because we don’t want to be kicking that up during the work.
+Do a first rougn sweep, then a finer sweep, then go to your mop.
+Don’t use your good vacuum as this dust will kill the machine!
+If you do not have a shop-vac, (one with a filter, not the gravity chamber type which will just blow around all the dust)use the broom.
+Important: we do this sweeping/mopping now because we don’t want to be kicking that up during the work.

-- Next, you want to give the walls a final dusting with a cloth or sponge that is not wet, but just barely damp.
+- Next, you want to give the walls a final dusting with a barely damp cloth or sponge–not wet, but just barely damp.
 This will pick up everything.
-If the wall gets wet at this point, it will cause a time-sucking problem.
-Yes, you must go floor to ceiling because if you don’t, the paint roller will pick up the dust and create a wall finish that is rough like sandpaper.
+If the wall gets wet at this point, it will cause a time-sucking problem: more spackle.
+Yes, you must clean floor to ceiling because if you don’t, the paint roller will pick up the dust and create a wall finish that is rough like sandpaper.

-To paint your new drywall use a drywall primer first, you’ll need to use actual drywall primer, which is a bit cheaper than most primers.
-For painting your new drywall, please don’t buy paint-and-primer-in-one: here is why.
+To paint your new drywall use a drywall primer first, you’ll need to use actual drywall primer, which is a bit cheaper than most primers: it has only what you need (assuming you have not stains or mold etc).

 If you try to use regular paint as a primer, the seams (where the tape was covered with mud) will show through every coat of paint!
-No need for Kilz or other stain blockers although it is something you will always want to have around (I just leave a small brush in the can).
-Just look for a “VOC -free” primer.
-Be sure to prime right to the corners (not like I described how to prime a pre-painted wall (when changing colors)).
+No need for Kilz or other stain blockers.
+Although it is something you will always want to have around (I just leave a small brush in the can).
+Just look for a “low-VOC” drywall primer. or wear a respirator!
+Be sure to prime right to the corners.
 So you see painting drywall is a bit involved, but there really is no other way.
 There is no “fastest” way when you are painting drywall.